WILLIAM DOUGLAS CONKLIN,

 From Laura, I understand that Doug's heart pacemaker stopped on Tuesday, April 7, 2020, although it was April 8 when his lifeless body was found in his apartment in Renton.

 I’m just so glad that I always let Dougie know how much I loved him!
 With my invitations, I told him that, though I'd love to have him attend my parties, I would understand if the long drive was too much (over 100 miles, round trip).
 I didn’t want him to risk his life to join us.
 He did, and sometimes bringing delightful guests to my home on the main bay, Budd Inlet, in the capital city, Olympia, WA, from December's Parade of Lights (lighted Ships), and Fourth of July, and Tug Boat Races, the day before Labor Day (usually September).
 It became a recent tradition for Doug to have a photo on my deck by the fountain, overlooking the bay.

-June 1 of his year will be my 47th year at this historic Beach House, The Firs, being my home, and the Tugboat Races began here, that very year, 1973.
+June 1 of his year (2020) will be my 47th year at this historic Beach House, The Firs, being my home, and the Tugboat Races began here, on Budd Inlet, that very first year, 1973.
 Sadly, I just got word (via The Olympian) that, due to Coronavirus, there will be no Tugboat Races on this, the 47th year.
 And perhaps no 4th of July celebration, for which Doug dressed entertainingly and patriotically.
 We will miss him dearly.